DS202-at-ISU/lab-2-team-6-lab-2/README.md

 ### step 2 result:

-Ethan: A variable that could be of special interest for this data set is Sale Price.
+(Ethan) A variable that could be of special interest for this data set is Sale Price.

 ### step 3 result:Ashlynn